The Writing Center at American University

 Note: We do require written permission from your instructor before working on examinations.

-Please let us know if English is not your first language when planning your appointment.
-We can help you navigate the demands of our U.S. academic expectations and help with writing issues that concern you.
+Please let us know if English is not your first language when scheduling your appointment.
+We can help you navigate the demands of U.S. academic expectations and writing style, and help with writing issues specific to English language learners.

-Yes, the Writing Center is accessible to all.
+Yes, the Writing Center is accessible to all - both physically and virtually.
 The Writing Center is located on the left-hand side of the first floor of the Bender Library, which is a single level with an accessible entrance as well.
 Virtually, the Writing Center is accessible to all AU students no matter your location via WCOnline.

 The Writing Center is only as good as its staff of talented Writing Consultants.
 We train and support our staff and set up a schedule that is right for them.
-So if you are an AU student with an interest in writing and in helping other people, we have an internship for you!
+If you are an AU student with an interest in writing and in helping other people, we have the position for you.